dennissxz/data-science-handbook/_sources/30-ml-basics/02-taxonomy.md

 ### Semi-supervised Learning

 Besides, there are also** semi-supervised learning** tasks, where there are lots of unlabeled data $\boldsymbol{X} _U$ and a little labeled data $\boldsymbol{X}_L$.
-The objective is to learn representation from unlabeled data and use learned representation to improve performance of supervised learner on labeled data
+The objective is to learn representation from unlabeled data and use the learned representation to improve performance of supervised learner on labeled data.

 ```{note}
 - Supervised learning usually doesn't optimize the loss we really care about.